King John (play): Synopsis

 Arthur dies after jumping from a castle wall during an escape attempt.
 The nobles find his body, believe he was murdered by John, and refuse to believe Hubert's entreaties.
 A defeated John surrenders his crown to Pandolf, who reverses John's excommunication and gives the crown back in return for the restored independence of the English Church from control by the State.
 John orders the Bastard, one of his few remaining loyal subjects, to lead the English army against the invading forces from France.

 While the English nobility swears allegiance to Louis, Pandolf arrives and explains that John has renounced his claims of supreme authority over the English Church, but Prince Louis vows to continue his invasion anyway and seize the Crown of England for himself.
 Pandolf excommunicates the Prince and the Bastard arrives with an English army and also threatens Louis, but to no avail.
-The First Barons' War breaks out with substantial losses on each side, including Louis' reinforcements, who are shipwrecked and drowned during the sea crossing.
+The First Barons' War breaks out with substantial losses on each side, including Louis's reinforcements, who are shipwrecked and drowned during the sea crossing.
 Many English nobles return to John's side after a dying French nobleman, Melun, warns them that Louis plans to kill them in a political purge after his victory.

 John is poisoned offstage by a monk, whose loyalties and motivations are left unexplained.
 His nobles gather around him as he dies.
-The Bastard plans a second assault on Louis' forces, until he learns that Cardinal Pandolf has ended the invasion by forcing Louis to sign the Treaty of Lambeth.
+The Bastard plans a second assault on Louis's forces, until he learns that Cardinal Pandolf has ended the invasion by forcing Louis to sign the Treaty of Lambeth.
 Starting with his cousin, Philip the Bastard, the English nobility all swear allegiance to John's son Prince Henry, who decrees that his father shall be buried in Worcester, as he himself had wished.
 Before the curtain falls, Philip the Bastard reflects: